audc-dev/mern-amazona/README.md

    7. require express
    8. crete route for / return backend is ready.
    9. create route for /api/products
-   10. move products.js from frontend to backend
+   10. copy products.js from frontend to backend
    11. return products
    12. run npm start
+8. Fetch Products From Backend
+   1. set proxy in package.json
+   2. nopm install axios
+   3. use state hook
+   4. use effect hook
+   5. use reducer hook